KiranV-10/CS425-Pos-Web-App/README.md

 ![Capture](https://github.com/MeganYTan/CS425-Pos-Web-App/assets/22186227/3b494977-c203-4d98-a7e8-05f0d55af10a)

+The database is implemented in MySQL, and the process for creating it is detailed in this [document](https://docs.google.com/document/d/1tLjxkQ88COiYGmfYtHXzkRQGGcegsuj0LORLRAHLDZ0/edit).

 This application contains all the CRUD operations for all the tables listed.
 Note that since Payment and Order_Product are dependent on Orders, they are updated by updating the Orders table.

 To run the application: